 Cooley in the Community

 Students, staff, and faculty serve the communities where Cooley lives by supporting the activities of numerous organizations.
 The Center for Ethics, Service, and Professionalism encourages community service among Cooley employees by identifying service opportunities and matching employees who want to serve with agencies needing help.
 Each year, a Cooley employee from each campus is publicly recognized for outstanding community service and receives the Great Deeds Award.
-The Center introduced the Great Deeds Award, and has recognized employees excelling in community service including Jill Pullum, Joan Vestrand, Tony Alvarado, Fred Puffenberger, Martha Moore, Nelson Miller, Nancy Wonch, Stevie Barachkov, Aletha Honsowitz, Danielle Hall, Julie Clement, Audra Foster, Katherine Fleming, Marjorie Gell, Julie Mullens, and Norm Fell.
+Through the Great Deeds Award, the Center for Ethics, Service, and Professionalism has recognized these employees for excelling in community service: Jill Pullum, Joan Vestrand, Tony Alvarado, Fred Puffenberger, Martha Moore, Nelson Miller, Nancy Wonch, Stevie Barachkov, Aletha Honsowitz, Danielle Hall, Julie Clement, Audra Foster, Katherine Fleming, Marjorie Gell, Julie Mullens, Norm Fell, Jason Eyster, Val Schnable, Patrick Corbett, Dave Tarrien, and Victoria Cruz-Garcia.

 For additional information on Cooley's pro bono programs and opportunities, visit Pro Bono Programs.